autopi-io/documentation/docs/guides/business/move_to_private_environment.md

 $ minionutil.change_master hub confirm=True
 ```

-The above command will ensure the salt-minion configuration is set correctly and also restart
+The above command will ensure the salt-minion configuration is set correctly and restart the
-the salt-minion.
+salt-minion.

 Lastly, we need to accept the new device's keys.
 You can do that by logging in to your
 webpage (https://dedicated.autopi.io/account/devices) and registering your device if it isn't